janklab/MlxShake/README.md

 See the [User Guide](doc/UserGuide.md) for examples of what it can do; the User Guide is itself generated from a Matlab live script using ExportMlx!

+## PRERELEASE ALPHA SOFTWARE

+This is pre-release, alpha (not even beta!) quality software!
+It is an experimental work in progress.
+Everything about it, especially its public API, is subject to change at any time.
+And it is probably buggy.

+DO NOT USE THIS SOFTWARE IN PRODUCTION SYSTEMS!

 ## Acknowledgments

 ExportMlx is based on, and started out as a fork of, MathWorker Michio Inoue's [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) tool.